ranahamzaintisar1995/CareerFoundary/README.md

 # CareerFoundary
-Coding challange at Career Foundary
+Coding challenge at Career Foundary

 ## How to run
 The project consists of one python file which is straight executable.